th-otto/MagicOnLinux/README.md

 Especially helpful: parameter "-e" to open the configuration file in a text editor.

+Atari RAM size is given in bytes and excludes video memory, which is managed separately.

 Source files for the Atari code (MagiC kernel and applications) are also available in their respective repository, see below.

 # Screenshots